 Should I keep my tax return for future reference?

 Before consigning those dusty old tax returns to the shredder, be sure to check the dates.
 The CRA expects you to hold onto tax returns and the supporting documents used to prepare them for six years, in case they decide to do a tax review.
 The six year period starts at the end of the tax year to which the records relate.
-For example, a 2015 return and its supporting documents are safe to destroy at the end of 2021.
+For example, a 2021 return and its supporting documents will be safe to destroy at the end of 2027.

 As you can see, there’s a lot happening behind the scenes of your tax return.
 But most likely, your work here is done, and it’s time for a well-deserved tax break.
 Enjoy it!

 Your taxes are done right, any way you choose.

 File on your own, with live help, or hand your taxes off to an expert.